 Q: Have you heard of the Stratpharma range of products?
 Stratamed, Strataderm, Stratamark… What’s your opinion on these silicone based products?

 We actually use these products in treatment, we use them post procedure.
-The way I describe it to my clients is that it’s kind of like a protective band-aid over the skin.
+The way I describe it to my patients is that it’s kind of like a protective band-aid over the skin.
 It prevents bacteria from entering the area, it helps calm the area, and it does support the healing process as well, so absolutely, we know those products.
-We do get our clients to take those products home post-Pico Scar Repair or other laser treatments that we have, including RF Needling.
+We do get our patients to take those products home post-Pico Scar Repair or other laser treatments that we have, including RF Needling.

-We do recommend them to our clients in combination with those other key ingredients we spoke about before, which are the anti-inflammatories, the antioxidants, your pigment inhibitor serum and your collagen peptide serum.
+We do recommend them to our patients in combination with those other key ingredients we spoke about before, which are the anti-inflammatories, the antioxidants, your pigment inhibitor serum and your collagen peptide serum.
 So, we use them in combination with others, but yes, they are fantastic products to use.

 This is an interesting one.
 First of all, I would always follow your doctor’s instructions.
 Sometimes when you look at a scar, you think it’s healed, but internally there’s still that healing process happening.
 So, always listen to your doctor’s post-care instructions, minimise movement in the area, and depending on your doctor’s instructions, you can use products.

 Please always ensure you minimise UVA and UVB exposure.
 That’s probably my biggest tip, making sure that you apply sunscreen.
-I always recommend my clients use a physical sunscreen as opposed to a chemical, so a zinc based sunscreen, the reason being UVA and UVB denatures collagen over time, but [sunscreen] will also prevent vascularity and prevent the scar from becoming a little bit agitated or cranky.
+I always recommend my patients use a physical sunscreen as opposed to a chemical, so a zinc based sunscreen, the reason being UVA and UVB denatures collagen over time, but [sunscreen] will also prevent vascularity and prevent the scar from becoming a little bit agitated or cranky.
 Make sure you have as little sun exposure as possible, and make sure you wear sunscreen.

 Q: How long after surgery do you have to wait before you have laser treatments?